purplegooner86/Public1125/KernelStuff/Linux/CrossToolExamples/arm32le_versatile_linux2.6_gcc4.6.md

-# Mips 32 BE Malta Linux 2.6.32 Build
+# Arm 32 LE versatilepb Linux 2.6.32 Build

-The goal is to build a cross-compilation toolchain for MIPS32 with crosstool-ng.
-Then, to build a Linux 2.6 kernel for a a MIPS32 Malta board with that toolchain.
-Finally, to build a simple rootfs for that kernel with buildroot and emulate it with qemu
+The goal is to build a cross-compilation toolchain for Arm32 LE cortex-a9 with crosstool-ng.
+Then, to build a Linux 6.16 kernel for an emulated vexpress board.
+Finally, to build a simple rootfs for that kernel with buildroot

 This was all done in an Ubuntu 22.04 VM